Helping Girl Scout Cadettes Earn Their Babysitting Badge

 Troop leaders that register as a Safe Sitter® Provider have even more flexibility to help Girl Scout Cadettes earn their Babysitting Badge.
 This option is ideal for troop leaders that plan on holding classes on an annual basis.
 As a Safe Sitter® Provider, you set and collect your fees ensuring that classes remain affordable for Cadettes.

 It is easy and affordable to partner with Safe Sitter® to teach babysitting classes.
-There is no registration fee; instead, purchase course materials ($249 for Safe Sitter® Essentials) and register for Instructor training ($199/person).
-Each student is required to have a Student Handbook ($18) which includes a completion card.
+There is no registration fee; instead, purchase course materials ($299) and register for Instructor Certification ($199/person).
+Each student is required to have a Student Handbook ($18.50) which includes a Completion Certificate.
 Learn more about the supplies you need to teach Safe Sitter®!

-To complete Safe Sitter® Instructor training, you need to be certified in CPR (you do not need to be a CPR Instructor) and have access to infant and child CPR manikins.
+To register for Safe Sitter® Instructor Certification, you need to be certified in CPR (you do not need to be a CPR Instructor) and have access to infant and child CPR manikins.
 As a Safe Sitter® Provider, you set and collect all course fees and manage registration for your classes considering supplies, orders, Instructor costs, and income level of the community served.
 To get started as an Instructor, complete the Safe Sitter® Application.

 Related Articles